MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/elasticsearch/index.md

 Elasticsearch is a real-time distributed search and analytics engine that increases the speed and scale rates for data storage and exploration.
 Elasticsearch is used for full-text search, structured search.

-Elasticsearch is used for storing all mobile and server data in JSON format in the {{ site.data.keys.mf_analytics_server }} in Elasticsearch instances.
+Elasticsearch is used for storing all mobile and server data in JSON format in the Elasticsearch instances on the {{ site.data.keys.mf_analytics_server }}.

 The Elasticsearch instances are queried in real-time to populate the {{ site.data.keys.mf_analytics_console_full }}.